UbeRider/UbeRider.github.io/README.md

 🔍 Search your notes
 🔄 Notes are automatically saved after the first save
 📜 Upgrade to premium for additional cooler features:
-    👑Ads free
+    &nbsp;👑Ads free
-    👑Note Icons change according to your theme style (In the free version Icons color is grey)
+    &nbsp;👑Note Icons change according to your theme style (In the free version Icons color is grey)

 Thank you for choosing Spring Notes! 💛